pyccel.ast.cwrapper module#

 The original class which would be printed in pure C which is not compatible with Python.

-- property properties#
+- property propertiesView on GitHub#

 Get all wrapped class properties.